Retaining Rock Walls in El Paso: Structural Requirements and Soil Considerations

 Many real-world failures are not caused by poor stone placement.
 They are caused by trapped water.
 That is why drainage is not an optional feature.
 It is a structural necessity.

-Guidance from groups like the American Concrete Institute supports the broader principle that soil and water management are central to structural performance regardless of whether the wall is concrete or stone, a concept that is also reflected in official transportation engineering guidance that emphasizes accounting
+Guidance from groups like the American Concrete Institute supports the broader principle that soil and water management are central to structural performance regardless of whether the wall is concrete or stone, a concept that is also reflected in official transportation engineering guidance that emphasizes accounting for soil conditions and water pressures in retaining wall design and stability.

 Soil Behavior That Changes the Game